boazsegev/plezi-website/docs/guides/hello_chat.html.md

   end
   # Chat authentication event handler
   def chat_auth(event)
-    # make sure we don't so this more then once
+    # make sure we don't do this more than once
     if !is_a?(PublicChat) && event[:nickname]
       # sanitize the nickname
       params[:nickname] = ::ERB::Util.h event[:nickname]